Fact based stock research

 CONSOLIDATED RANK: GROWTH

-Last update of Growth Rank: 18-Apr-2024.
+Last update of Growth Rank: 2-May-2024.
 Stock analysis on growth metrics: The higher the rank, the higher the growth and returns of Texas Capital Bancshares.

 Safety Metrics in Detail

-ANALYSIS: With an Obermatt Safety Rank of 88 (better than 88% compared with alternatives) for 2024, the company Texas Capital Bancshares has safe financing practices, which means that their overall debt burden is low.
+ANALYSIS: With an Obermatt Safety Rank of 65 (better than 65% compared with alternatives), the company Texas Capital Bancshares has financing practices on the safer side, which mean that their overall debt burden is lower than average.
 This doesn't mean that the business of Texas Capital Bancshares is safe, it only means that the company is on the safer side regarding possible bankruptcy, assuming that public reporting is correct.
 The Safety Rank is based on consolidating three financing indicators, with two out of three indicators above-average for Texas Capital Bancshares.
 Refinancing is at 87, meaning the portion of the debt that is about to be refinanced is below average.
 It has less debt in the refinancing stage than 87% of its competitors.
-Liquidity is also good at 88, meaning the company generates more profit to service its debt than 88% of its competitors.
+Liquidity is also good at 58, meaning the company generates more profit to service its debt than 58% of its competitors.
 This indicates that the company is safer when it comes to debt service.
-However, Leverage is rather large at 34, which means the company has an above-average debt-to-equity ratio.
-It has more debt than 66% of its competitors. ...read more
+However, Leverage is rather large at 30, which means the company has an above-average debt-to-equity ratio.
+It has more debt than 70% of its competitors. ...read more

 SAFETY METRICS 2021 2022 2023 2024